How to Find the Best Therapist for You

 While I have never found a therapist online, I do have an ad on Therapist Finder.
-And I do think (in the online age) it is likely to find a therapist on Psychology Today's Therapy Finder.
-When therapist shopping I would look for therapists who are not selling themselves but rather those telling you about their work and their philosophy of working with patients.
+And I do think (in the online age) it is likely to find a therapist on Psychology Today's Therapy Directory.
+When therapist shopping, I would look for therapists who are not selling themselves but rather those telling you about their work and their philosophy of working with patients.

 3. A picture tells a story

 Take a look at therapists' pictures on Psychology Today's Therapist Directory.
 Red lights for me: Therapists who use glamour shots or whose portraits seem in any way seductive.
 I would also steer clear of therapists who use a photo of themselves partaking in a favorite hobby or recreational activity.
 If you have any doubts about a therapist based on photos, I would listen to your intuition.
 See if you can find someone who you could easily sit across from.
 I am not saying your therapist needs to look like a supermodel; you just want to look at the therapist without feeling any concern or apprehension.
 I would heed any intuition.